quyuan01/pdf-extract-bench/README.md

 $$\text{Mean\\_score} = \text{mean}(maxscore)$$

-If `S` is empty, the mean score is 0.
+If `maxscore` is empty, the mean score is 0.

 - **Final Score**